mozilla/kitsune/docs/patching.rst

 Continuing from above::

     git checkout master
-    git merge my-feature-branch  # Should say something about "fast-forward".
+    git merge --ff-only my-feature-branch

+This requires that the merge be a fast-forward only.
+If it's not, then the merge will fail and you'll have to rebase.

 Before pushing to ``mozilla/master``, I like to verify that the merge went fine in the logs.
 For the vast majority of merges, *there should not be a merge